 - Access to U-M housing is controlled through key cards and lock sets.
 If you live in U-M housing, familiarize yourself with these crime prevention and personal safety hints.

 - Waste management in housing – Plant Operations maintains helpful move-in and move-out guidelines, that give advice about how to handle waste and keep your moving process earth friendly.
 They also maintain a guide to residence hall recycling.

 - Food safety in the U-M Housing dining halls is overseen by Food Services Management, within the Environment, Health and Safety Department.
-Under an agreement with the Washtenaw County Department of Health, OSEH has the authority to license and inspect all food service establishments on campus to be sure they meet applicable local, state and federal regulations.
+Under an agreement with the Washtenaw County Department of Health, EHS has the authority to license and inspect all food service establishments on campus to be sure they meet applicable local, state and federal regulations.

 - The living and social environment within the U-M residence halls must be consistent with compliance obligations around equity, diversity and non-discrimination.
 Housing residents are bound by the Living at Michigan Credo, contained within the Housing contract which expresses the key behavioral expectations for residents – as well as all other U-M policies relating to student conduct and respectful and inclusive behavior (including U-M’s no-hazing policy) which apply equally within the housing facilities.